Back to Maintenance & Care

 Why Do We Have Houseplants?

 Easier to breathe.
 Humans breathe oxygen and release dioxide.
 Plants do exactly the opposite.
-It is symbiosis which works well for both parties.
+It is a symbiosis which works well for both parties.
 Why not make good use of it?

 Air purification.
 The air in our homes can be full of chemicals without us even releasing it.
 Those chemicals are called VOCs (Volatile Organic Compounds) and are harmful to our health.
 Plants absorb them from the air and convert them into nutrition for them.